 Paying independent contractors

-The makeup of the US economy has shifted significantly over the last decade as more individuals have opted to work as independent contractors, commonly known as freelancers, in various marketplaces.
+The US economy’s makeup has shifted significantly over the last decade as more individuals have opted to work as independent contractors, commonly known as freelancers, in various marketplaces.

-While this business could use yet another third-party provider to solve tax reporting, they sought a solution that combined payout processing and tax reporting, while ensuring they weren’t responsible for user bank data.
-There are many good third party ACH providers out there, but this customer needed a dynamic technology platform that facilitates financial experiences beyond basic processing.
+While this business could use another third-party provider to solve tax reporting, they sought a solution that combined payout processing and tax reporting while ensuring they weren’t responsible for user bank data.
+There are many useful third-party ACH providers out there, but this customer needed a dynamic technology platform that facilitates financial experiences beyond basic processing.

-With our architecture, expanding Moov.js to support a Proof-of-Authorization flow for collections, adding additional payment or user data or integrating a real-time account verification solution can be easily accomplished and currently in development.
-Customers can reap the benefits of hosted products if keen to get in market quickly, or build to our API’s and own the full experience.
+With our architecture, expanding Moov.js to support a Proof-of-Authorization flow for collections, adding additional payment or user data, or integrating a real-time account verification solution can be easily accomplished.
+Customers can reap the benefits of hosted products if they are keen to get to market quickly or build to our APIs and own the full UI experience.

-Most folks would rather go to the dentist or speak in public than deal with text-based files, SFTP infrastructures or sign up for yet another business bank account.
-Yet when considering a new product, the expectations for payment processing today includes a beautiful dashboard, reporting, built in risk and compliance services, an SLA which guarantees transactions don’t fall on the floor, JSON to file transformations, OFAC and sanction screening, exception processing and many other basic functions.
+Most people would prefer to go to the dentist or speak in public than deal with text-based files, SFTP infrastructures, or sign up for another business bank account.
+However, when considering a new product, the expectations are high.
+Payment processing should include a beautiful dashboard, reporting, built-in compliance services, an SLA, JSON-to-file transformations, OFAC and sanction screening, exception processing, and other essential functions.
 Orchestrating payment processing at scale means owning the end-to-end flow so your customer can scale, and in some ways, risk their business on your platform.
-But it’s not enough.
+But that’s not enough.

-We are humbled and excited to serve this business and hopefully many more like them.
+We are humbled and excited to serve businesses like this and hopefully many more like them.